This article was published by S&P Global Mobility and not by S&P Global Ratings, which is an individually managed department of S&P Global.

 demographic profile is more in sync with the conventional BEV purchaser.

 than the middle-American profile.”
-But Libby sees possible for EV approval in leading heartland.
+But Libby sees potential for EV acceptance in leading heartland.

-markets: “More approval and much more comprehensive consumer awareness is.
+markets: “More approval and much more comprehensive customer awareness is.

 resulting in a natural progression of adoption from the coasts to.